Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Simulation

 First, we investigated the predictive risk of the proposed method in each scenario.
-In Figure \ref{fig:post1}, the gray histogram (green, blue, and red) corresponds to the predictive risk of posterior sampling when $n=100, 200,400$, and $600$.
+Figure~\ref{fig:post1} illustrates histograms of 500,000 (10,000 samples $\times$ 50 datasets) predictive risks.
 This indicates that the risk tends to approach zero as the sample size $n$ increases.
 In addition, the deviation of the posterior risk decreases, and the distribution degenerates to a point-mass distribution at zero.
-This result is consistent with the results of Theorem~\ref{thm:poscon} and~\ref{thm:posext}, suggesting that the prediction works appropriately, even in the case of an over-parameterized model.
-Furthermore, since the Laplace distribution is not sub-Gaussian, its fat tail may affect the posterior contraction in finite sample analyses.
-Consequently, the histograms in scenario (ii) are more dispersed compared with those in scenario (i).
+This result is consistent with the theoretical findings presented in Theorems~\ref{thm:poscon}, \ref{thm:posadv}~and~\ref{thm:posext}, suggesting that the prediction works appropriately, even in the case of an over-parameterized model.
+Moreover, since the Laplace distribution has a fat tail, it may affect the posterior contraction in finite sample analyses.
+Consequently, the histograms in scenario (ii) are more dispersed compared to those in scenario (i).

-Next, we investigated the distributional approximation result of Theorem \ref{thm:disapp} by visualizing the posterior sample via SNIS and the sample from the approximator distribution as a single truncated Gaussian distribution with mean $\bm{\mu}_{\sigma^2}$ and the covariance matrix $\Lambda_{\sigma^2}^{\dagger}$.
-The blue dots and red dots in Figure~\ref{fig:post2} represent SNIS samples and samples from the approximator of the first two parameters of $\bm{\theta}$ in Scenario (i) (Scenario (ii)) with $n=100,\ 200,\ 400$ and $600$ if the panel is in the top row (bottom row).
-In both scenarios, the two sample sets overlap as the sample size increases.
-This corresponds to the fact that the distance between the posterior distribution and the approximate distribution converges to zero (Theorem \ref{thm:disapp}), as is quantitatively illustrated in Table \ref{tab:tv}.
+Next, we investigated the distributional approximation result of Theorem~\ref{thm:disapp} by visualizing the posterior samples from the Gibbs sampler and the samples from the approximate distribution defined in \eqref{def:approximator_density}.
+To satisfy the condition in Theorem~\ref{thm:disapp}, we set $f(k) = -k^2$.
+Figure~\ref{fig:post2} demonstrates the samples from the two distributions for one representative dataset.
+Specifically, the circles and triangles respectively represent samples by the Gibbs sampler and samples from the approximator of the two components of $\bm{\theta}$ with the largest variances in Scenario (i) (Scenario (ii)) for $n=50,\ 100,\ 200,\ 400,$ and $800$ if the panel is in the top row (bottom row).
+In both scenarios, the two sample sets increasingly overlap as the sample size grows.
+This corresponds to the fact that the distance between the posterior distribution and the approximate distribution converges to zero (Theorem~\ref{thm:disapp}).
 The marginal posterior distribution of each coordinate resembles a bell-shaped symmetrical distribution, supporting the validity of the Gaussian approximation.